csnyder2004/Project03/README.md

+My name is Cole Snyder.
+This project has been created to make a todo list and keep it updated.
+I have a user story and State tree that describe its functionality and also describe how to interact with it.
+This is done through github gh-pages.
+The technologies used include html, css, json, js, jsx, and other various react and redux technologies.
+I would like to add in more options, interactive background, and personalized menus in the future.

 ## User Stories

 1. As a user, I can add a new task so that I can track what I need to do.